A village hotel on the edge of the IJsselmeer, twenty minutes from Amsterdam centre, for those fleeing the crowded canals.

 “Direct views over the water from all rooms, with a fresh fish restaurant in an old fisherman’s house.”

 De Durgerdam occupies an improbable address: a preserved fishing village, accessible by a narrow dyke, facing the IJsselmeer.
-We bed down in one of the five rooms fitted out above the restaurant, all with views over the water and moored boats.
-The interiors mix whitewashed wood, natural linen, grazing light that shifts with the tides.
+We sleep in one of the five rooms fitted out above the restaurant, all with views over the water and moored boats.
+The interiors mix bleached wood, natural linen, raking light that changes with the tides.
 The restaurant serves fish and shellfish of the day, short menu, precise execution, local clientele at weekends.
 From 339 € the night, breakfast included, private parking on site.
-Room service brings the trays straight from the kitchens.
+Room service brings the trays directly from the kitchens.
 It’s an address for those seeking Amsterdam without Amsterdam, with the village silence and the capital within cycling distance 🚲

 Who is it for?